kareiku/misc/guides/uml.md

 - `hide circle`: Make PlantUML class diagrams look like Graphical UML ones!

 - `skinparam RoundCorner <amount>`: Make elements (that support it, like classes) have rounded corners.

+- `skinparam GroupInheritance <amount>`: Group inheritance arrows for multiple elements deriving from the same base.